 We are issuing a call to rise up like the child in the story and expose the Naked Emperor of Formal Education and Schooling.
 This is a fradulent system of learning whose purpose is to convert beautiful diverse human beings into robot-like "human resources" and into stupid global consumers.
 It is time to stop pretending that schools are spaces for meaningful learning or that they can be fixed.
 It is time to free our imaginations about learning and living from the suffocating monoculture strangle-hold of factory-schooling and the global economy.
 It is time...

-The first HACK THE EDUCATION SYSTEM FELLOWSHIP is for 8 weeks in India.
+The second HACK THE EDUCATION SYSTEM FELLOWSHIP is for 7 weeks in India and this year we will have an online component for those based outside of India.
 During this period, you will be exposed to some of the wildest ideas about learning and education from around the world.
 And help to co-create and share some wild and crazy prototypes.
-Note: We don't want ideas to reform the existing system - we want to hack it.
+Note: We don't want ideas to reform or fix the existing system - we want to hack it.

-During this fellowship, you will be asked to conceive, design and implement a project in India that will help hack the existing education/factory schooling system and promote alternative pathways of self-designed learning (see below for past project ideas).
-You will also be expected to give some time each week to help other Fellows with their projects and to interact with international mentors.
-This will be a very fun and intense period with the minimum time commitment at 25-30 hours per week.
-For this period, fellows will receive a basic stipend of Rs.20,000 to support their living/travelling expenses.
-Fellows will be supported in developing a project proposal for crowdfunding if they wish to take their project forward after the fellowship period.
+During this fellowship, you will be asked to conceive, design and implement a project that will help hack the existing education/factory schooling system and promote alternative pathways of self-designed learning (see below for past project ideas).
+You will also be expected to give some time each week to help other Fellows with collective hacks and to interact with international mentors.
+This will be a very fun and intense period with the minimum time commitment at 20 hours per week.
+For this period, fellows in India will receive a basic stipend of Rs.12,000 to support their living/travelling expenses (we will not be able to provide fellows outside of India with any financial support).
+All fellows will be supported in developing a project proposal for crowdfunding if they wish to take their project forward after the fellowship period.

 The Fellowship programme will be scheduled as such:

-- Week 1 Hack Camp in Udaipur: Meet all the fellows and engage in intense co-creation and project design process.
+- Week 1-2 - May 15-25 - Hack Camp in Udaipur: Meet all the fellows and engage in intense co-creation and design thinking process.
+Work on collective hacks.

-- Weeks 2-7 on your own: Prototype and implement your project.
+- Weeks 3-6 - Away on your own time: Work on collective hacks.
+Prototype your project.
 You are expected to engage in weekly check-in calls with your mentor and Sangha fellows.

-- Week 8 Celebration and Sharing in Udaipur: Share experiences and discuss how to take their ideas forward.
+- Week 7 - June 25-July 1 - Hack Camp in Udaipur: Celebration, sharing experiences and discuss how to take their prototypes forward.

-- make videos, plays, music, presentations, art, comics, etc. critiquing the system and sharing ideas about deschooling our lives
+- make videos, plays, music, presentations, art, comics, art/photo exhibition, etc. critiquing the system and sharing ideas about deschooling our lives such as 'I Just Sued the School System'

 - organize meetings, gatherings, roadshows or unconferences around the country with hackers, unschoolers or people who are critical of schooling